msucloudfellowship/msucloudfellowship.github.io/docs/session_organization/index.md

 ## Goals

-We hope to provide you with the following understanding
+We hope to provide you with the following understanding of:

  - what are the "service levels" and the related responsibilities for different kinds of cloud resources, and how does that help you choose a service
  - what options for interacting with cloud services
  - Understand difference between the cloud manager and resource you've created
  - Know how to use program to automate the creation and deletion of cloud resources
  - How to find basic cost estimates
  - More options for moving your data between resources

 ## Introduction